mssgill/LBC-Cluster-WL-Project-/aareadme.txt

 ################## To get git repo set up, and then use it

+edit and add a .gitignore file

+# Connect repo to remote one on github:
+git remote add origin https://github.com/mssgill/LBC-Cluster-WL-Project-.git

+# Add some files
+git add [several file names]

+git commit                 # To actually commit to repo

+# Put them into remote repo
-edit and add a .gitignore file git remote add origin https://github.com/mssgill/LBC-Cluster-WL-Project-.git git add [several file names] git commit                 # To actually commit to repo git push -u origin master  # This requires username + passwd on git
+git push -u origin master  # This requires username + passwd on git

---> Note that this will make an original git repo in the current dir, whatever you named it on github
+--> Note that this will make an original git repo in the current dir, with whatever you named it on github

 ### To clone from github: